 One of the most significant events in the castle’s history was the six-month siege it endured during the English Civil War in 1649.
 The castle was captured by Parliamentary forces and was subsequently slighted (damaged) to prevent it from being used again as a fortress.

 The 3-story rectangular keep dates back to the earliest stone construction in the 1100’s, but the changes made over the centuries (such as the larger Tudor windows) are easily visible.
-The kitchen was near the castle keep – kept separate to prevent fire – with other service buildings in the same location.
+Near the keep was the kitchen – kept separate to prevent fire – and other service buildings.

 John of Gaunt’s Great Hall